 Ahead of the start of the new academic year, the College has put together a video explaining its Top Ten Safety Actions to ensure a safe return of all staff and students:

-Principal and CEO of Selby College Phil Sayles, provides the College's Top Ten Safety Actions to help prevent the spread of coronavirus, ahead of the College's reopening on the 15th of June:
+Principal and CEO of Selby College Phil Sayles, provides the College's Top Ten Safety Actions to help prevent the spread of coronavirus.

 WORKING SAFELY DURING COVID-19

 TOP 10 SAFETY TIPS

 1. RECOGNISE THE SIGNS AND SYMPTOMS OF COVID-19 – do not come to College if you or any members of your household start to feel ill with COVID-19 symptoms.
 Anyone over five can get tested.
 You may need to self-isolate.